planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 {: .highlight }
 >- Damage exceeding Soak reduces Mettle temporarily.
->- Staggered: zero to -MOTIVE.
+>- Staggered: zero or below.
 No Rally, negative Mettle is penalty.
->- Fallen: below negative MOTIVE; lose Action and POISE is zero.
+>- Fallen: lose Action and POISE is zero, but halve negative Mettle.

 ### Surges